Crypto collapse: What is going on with FTX?

 The story around FTX has grown more complicated with new allegations surrounding the connection between the crypto exchange and Alameda.

-These sources also claim that a portion of these funds are now missing, with estimates between $1bn and $2bn.
+These sources also claimed that a portion of these funds is now missing, with estimates between $1bn and $2bn.

 FTX legal and finance teams also learned that SBF had implemented a “backdoor” into the exchange, which allowed him to alter financial records without alerting others, the two sources told Reuters.
 SBF has denied implementing any backdoor system.